-Since 2009 to date venture capital has invested $2.9B in Tics security and so far this year 26 rounds have been closed raising a total of $150M.
+From 2009 to date the venture capital is $2.9B has been invested in Tics security and 26 rounds have been closed so far this year, raising a total of $150M.
 The need for security has increased early stage rounds.
 In the first four months of 2013, 16 seed capital companies raised $4.9 M.

 Cybersecurity, a necessity